When you are thinking about your Engineering analytics, some common questions might cross your mind:

 Key Metrics – What matters most to your business

-Most engineering leaders have accepted the Accelerate metrics as the de facto standard for measuring high-level engineering performance.
-The Accelerate metrics provide a balanced analysis of both speed and quality.
+Most engineering leaders have accepted the DORA metrics as the de facto standard for measuring high-level engineering performance.
+The DORA metrics provide a balanced analysis of both speed and quality.
 Smaller companies often simplify even further, focusing solely on tracking their speed.

-Despite being lagging metrics, the Accelerate metrics do a good job of quantifying the behaviors and practices that teams striving for high-performance seek to adopt.
+Despite being lagging metrics, the DORA metrics do a good job of quantifying the behaviors and practices that teams striving for high-performance seek to adopt.

-Another advantage of adopting the Accelerate metrics is the validated insight that companies that focused on these metrics achieved better business outcomes than those that didn’t.
+Another advantage of adopting the DORA metrics is the validated insight that companies that focused on these metrics achieved better business outcomes than those that didn’t.

 “The evidence presented in Accelerate is a triumph of research, tenacity, and insight, proving not just correlation but a causal link between good technical and management behaviors and business performance.”Preface, Accelerate: The science of lean software and DevOps: Building and scaling high performing technology organizations